GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 # JCL Jobs

+Refer to [JclNotes](https://github.com/GitLeeRepo/HerculesMvsTk4Notes/blob/master/JclNotes.md#overview) for more details on JCL

-## Job Card
+## Job Statement

-The top section of the JCL file is called the **Job Card**.
-It contains information to tell **JES2** how to run the job.
-An Example Job Card section for submitting a COBOL program looks like this:
+Contains information to tell **JES2** how to run the job.
+An Example Job Statement section for submitting a COBOL program looks like this:

 ```
 //PRIMCOB1 JOB (COBOL),